Fantasy film: Fantasy movies and the film industry

 As a cinematic genre, fantasy has traditionally not been regarded as highly as the related genre of science fiction film.
 Undoubtedly, the fact that until recently fantasy films often suffered from the "Sword and Sandal" afflictions of inferior production values, over-the-top acting, and decidedly poor special effects was a significant factor in fantasy film's low regard.

-Since the early 2000s, however, the genre has gained new respectability in a way, driven principally by the successful adaptations of J.R.R.
-Tolkien's The Lord of the Rings and J.K.
-Rowling's Harry Potter series.
-Jackson's The Lord of the Rings trilogy is notable due to its ambitious scope, serious tone, and thematic complexity.
+Since the early 2000s, however, the genre has gained new respectability in a way, driven principally by the successful adaptations of Tolkien's The Lord of the Rings and J. K. Rowling's Harry Potter series.
+Jackson's The Lord of the Rings trilogy is notable due to its ambitious scale, serious tone, and thematic complexity.
 These pictures achieved phenomenal commercial and critical success, and the third installment of the trilogy became the first fantasy film ever to win the Academy Award for Best Picture.
 The Harry Potter series has been a tremendous financial success, has achieved critical acclaim for its design, thematic sophistication and emotional depth, grittier realism and darkness, narrative complexity, and characterization, and boasts an enormous and loyal fanbase.